-How to make a Trotline
+How to make a Trotline for Fishing

-Building a trot line is actually pretty simple.
-During a non-survival situation I often build them using basic supplies like paracord for the main line, and swivels with an attached braided dropline and a baited hook.
+Building a trotline is actually pretty simple.
+During a non-survival situation, I often build them using basic supplies like paracord for the main line and swivels with an attached braided dropline and a baited hook.
 During a survival situation, you can use whatever you have.

 How to Set up a Stream Line